 Can I switch from snowball to avalanche mid-payoff?

-How much extra do I need to pay to make the snowball method work?
+How much extra do I need to pay to make the snowball or avalanche method work?